carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/objc-nsinvocation-argument-lifetime.rst

 argument object lifetimes.
-When passing Objective-C objects as parameters to the ``NSInvocation`` methods ``getArgument:atIndex:`` and ``getReturnValue:``, the values are copied by value into the argument pointer, which leads to to incorrect releasing behavior if the object pointers are not declared ``__unsafe_unretained``.
+When passing Objective-C objects as parameters to the ``NSInvocation`` methods ``getArgument:atIndex:`` and ``getReturnValue:``, the values are copied by value into the argument pointer, which leads to incorrect releasing behavior if the object pointers are not declared ``__unsafe_unretained``.

 For code: